 Secretarial Auditors and Secretarial Audit Report

 M/s.
-Pramod Shah & Associates Practicing Company Secretaries Mumbai were asSecretarial Auditor of the Company for the period 2016-17 to 2017-2018.
-Acopy of the secretarial auditreport issued in form MR-3 by M/s Pramod Shah & Associates Secretarial Auditors is enclosed as an annexure to this report.
+Pramod Shah & Associates Practicing Company Secretaries Mumbai were asSecretarial Auditor of the Company for the FY 2017-18.
+A copy of the secretarial auditreport issued in form MR-3 by M/s Pramod Shah & Associates Secretarial Auditors isenclosed as an Annexure D to this report.